ioverho/ioverho.github.io/content/blog/mHC/index.md

 ## Hyper-Connections

 What if we could let the model optimize the structure of residual connections?
-This is the guiding idea behind Hyper-Connections (HC) {{< cite "zhuHyperConnections2025" >}}.
+This is the guiding idea behind Hyper-Connections {{< cite "zhuHyperConnections2025" >}}.

 A Hyper-Connections based-architecture augments a standard Transformer[^architecture_agnostic] with multiple residual streams which are constructed from weighted combinations of the previous layer's output and the sublayer output, allowing the model to optimize its own residual paths between layers.